 - a link to a simulation model

 - a netlist translation

 - modeled pins

-- other simulation properties specific to the part, which can include hidden pin connections or propagation delay level (for digital parts)
+- other simulation properties specific to the part

 For information on adding simulation models to a model library, see Chapter 4,Creating and Editing Models.

 Note To use the symbol for board layout, you must link a package definition.
 For information on creating and linking package definitions, refer to your MicroSim Schematics User's Guide.